Identification and consistent estimation in source apportionment using geometry: Geometric identification in probabilistic source apportionment

-In source apportionment, we advocate focusing on the percentages of each pollutant attributable to each source, rather than inferring on the factor matrices $W$ and $H$.
-We now define this quantity and show subsequently that it can be consistently estimated under mild assumptions using geometric methods.
-Note that $\sum_{i=1}^n Y_{ij}$ denotes the total concentration of pollutant $j$ in the data and $\sum_{i=1}^n W_{ik}H_{kj}$ is the total arising from source $k$.
-Then the fraction of total concentration of pollutant $j$ attributable to source $k$ is
+In source apportionment, we advocate focusing on quantities invariant under the scaling indeterminacy.
+An important quantity that satisfies this scale invariance is the proportion of each pollutant attributable to each source.
+We now define this quantity and subsequently show that it can be consistently estimated under mild assumptions using geometric methods.
+Since $\sum_{i=1}^nW_{ik}H_{kj}$ is the total concentration of pollutant $j$ from source $k$ in the data, the \textit{proportion} of total concentration of pollutant $j$ \textit{attributable to source $k$} is

-which we believe corresponds to the `percent of species' output produced by the PMF software \citep{us_epa_epa_2015}.
-This quantity is also routinely reported in other studies \citep{hagan_inferring_2019}, although we have not found this exact formula explicitly documented.